ojd2/CS4201_GC/README.md

 ### 1. Heap Structure, Allocation & Reachability

-Firstly, we must establish our ```heap```, which will contain several uniformed ```boxed``` elements.
+Firstly, we must establish our ```heap```, that will contain several uniformed ```boxed``` elements.
 We can pull out elements from the ARC (Reference Counting) program.
 ARC is used as a simple technique of storing the number of references, pointers, or handles to a resource such as an object, block of memory, disk space or other resource.
 Essentially, we need somewhere to store our objects and references.
-Each address at which an object is stored will be located inside our heap array below.
+Each address at that an object is stored will be located inside our heap array below.

 `var heap = makeHeap(20)`